Yume Chair

 Natural Oak

-The oak arrives kiln-dried and quarter-sawn.
-After shaping, we apply thin-coat urethane in multiple passes — each sanded between coats — until the surface protects without concealing.
+The oak arrives slowly dried and selected for grain.
+After shaping, we apply water-based natural finish in multiple passes — each sanded between coats — until the surface protects without concealing.
 Semi-gloss.
 You can feel the grain ridges under your fingertips.
 It deepens to honey over years of light exposure.
-Zero maintenance.
+Eco-friendly.

 Charcoal